buzz-language/buzz-lang.dev/docs/guide/functions.md

 }
 ```

-If the function can yield (see [Fibers](/guide/fibers.html)) or contains a function call to another function that can yield, the yield type must be specified after another `>`.
+If the function can yield (see [Fibers](/guide/fibers.html)) or contains a function call to another function that can yield, the yield type must be specified after `*>`.
+The yield type is always nullable.
 ```buzz
 fun mayYield() > str *> int? {
     //...